Turbo Receiver Design for Differentially Encoded PSK in Bursty Impulsive Noise Channels: Conclusions

 \section{Conclusions}

-In this paper, we proposed robust turbo receiver structures that can effectively mitigate the impact of bursty impulses, modeled by a $4$-state Markov-Middleton model, by incorporating a rate-one differential decoder into the receiver design.
+In this paper, we propose robust turbo receiver structures that can effectively mitigate the impact of bursty impulses, modeled by a $4$-state Markov-Middleton model, by incorporating a rate-one differential decoder into the receiver design.
 We started by investigating the AIR between the PSK-modulated symbols and the channel output sequence for various channel conditions.
 We found that the impulsive index significantly influences the AIR.
 Also, we observed a non-monotonic relationship between the estimated AIR and the impulsive-to-background noise power ratio, which can be further explained by evaluating the likelihood function for the BN and IN states.
 Furthermore, channel memory reduces the uncertainty of the given IN channel, thereby increasing the AIR.
 Mismatched decoding scenarios are also considered in the AIR analysis.
-In the second part of the paper, we carefully derive the proposed turbo-DPSK-IN receiver design, which incorporates a differential decoder into the MAP-based IN detector.
-Results show that the proposed turbo-DPSK-IN receiver significantly outperforms the conventional MAP-based PSK-IN receiver by more than $4.5$~dB with an ultimate performance gap of around $1$~dB from the AIR-derived performance bound.
+In the second part of the paper, we carefully derive the proposed turbo-DE-PSK-IN receiver design, which incorporates a differential decoder into the MAP-based IN detector.
+Results show that the proposed turbo-DE-PSK-IN receiver significantly outperforms the conventional MAP-based turbo-PSK-IN receiver by more than $4.5$~dB with an ultimate performance gap of around $1$~dB from the AIR-derived performance bound.
 Additionally, we proposed a suboptimal separate receiver design, which only has half the complexity of the joint design but still sufficiently approximates the optimal joint receiver design.
 The proposed receiver design is also shown to be robust against the underestimated IN-state scenario.

-This paper shows that a simple rate-one differential code can effectively improve the receiver performance under the serially concatenated turbo structure in the presence of bursty IN.
-Although the focus and derivation of this paper are based on convolutional codes, the proposed system can be straightforwardly adapted to other coding schemes.
+This paper demonstrates that a simple rate-one differential encoder can effectively improve receiver performance under a serially concatenated turbo structure in the presence of bursty impulsive noise.
+While the present study focuses on PSK modulation and convolutional codes to clearly isolate the benefits of the proposed turbo-DE-PSK-IN architecture, the framework is inherently extensible to other modulation formats and alternative coding schemes.
+For instance, employing more powerful codes such as LDPC could further enhance the quality of the extrinsic information exchanged during turbo iterations.
+This would potentially accelerate the convergence rate, allowing the receiver to approach theoretical information limits with fewer iterations.
+This remains a compelling direction for future research.